tanamix22/FlightForm/README.md

 # FlightForm
- technical test for itglober
+ Application to create appointments for veterinary

-App to simulate formulary for flight agencies.
-This application was designed for a tecnichal test.
+Application to create appointments for veterinary.

 # Technology

-HTML, CSS, SCSS and React.
+HTML, CSS, SCSS, Skeleton and React.

 # Deploy

-The project is displayed [Here](https://flight-form.vercel.app/).
+The project is displayed [Here]().

 # Team